On the additive chromatic number of several families of graphs: Notes on the tool for solving the ACP

-We implemented a tool for solving ACP based on this formulation.
-It can be downloaded from \texttt{http://www.fceia.unr.edu.ar/$\sim$daniel/stuff/acp.zip}.\\ Besides this tool have been very useful for checking our theoretical results, we have tested the conjecture with it over all connected graphs up to 10 vertices (about 12 million graphs).
-Instances are provided by Brendan McKay (\texttt{http://users.cecs.anu.edu.au/$\sim$bdm/data/graphs.html}) and a DSATUR code by Rhyd Lewis (\texttt{http://rhydlewis.eu/resources/gCol.zip}) have been used for obtaining $\chi(G)$.\\
+As we can see, the tool is able to solve almost all instances of 30 vertices, where harder ones are those with higher density of edges.
+In addition, the presence of twin vertices makes instances easier to solve, specially when $\mathscr{F}_2$ is chosen.\\

-\textbf{Acknowledgements.} I wish to thank Dr. Graciela Nasini for their helpful comments.
-This work is partially supported by grants PID-UNR 416, PICT-2013-0586 and PIP-CONICET 11220120100277.
+Besides this tool has been very useful for checking our theoretical results, we have tested the conjecture over all connected graphs up to 10 vertices (about 12 million graphs).
+These instances are provided by Brendan McKay: